mdn/content/files/en-us/web/css/css_colors/color_values/index.md

 The color functions that have a hue component include the cylindrical `srgb` color functions `hsl()` and `hwb()` and the `display-p3` gamut supporting CIElab `lch()` and `oklch()` color functions.

-These colors all include a [`<hue>`](/en-US/docs/Web/CSS/hue) component, an [`<angle>`](/en-US/docs/Web/CSS/angle) from that color models {{glossary("color wheel")}}.
+These colors all include a [`<hue>`](/en-US/docs/Web/CSS/hue) component — an [`<angle>`](/en-US/docs/Web/CSS/angle) from that color model's {{glossary("color wheel")}}.
 These color functions are more intuitive as the hue allows us to tell the difference or similarity between colors like red, orange, yellow, green, blue, etc.

 The `hsl()` and `hwb()` functions we've used above use the sRGB color space, and both use _cylindrical_ models; this is why a `<hue>` angle lets you control the color's properties like on a [color wheel](/en-US/docs/Glossary/Color_wheel).

 ### HSL functional notation

-The `hsl()` CSS color function was the first hue-based color function.
-Unlike `rgb()` hex, or `hsl()` is human readable.Defining a color based on a hue (`h`), the saturation (`s`) and lightness (`l`) much more intuitive than declaring colors as red, green, and blue channel values, and HSL is also similar to the HSB (hue, saturation and brightness), color picker in Photoshop, so many people were familiar with this type of color selection when `hsl()` was first supported in browsers.
+The `hsl()` CSS color function was the first hue-based color function to be supported in browsers. `hsl()` is more intuitive than `rgb()` — it is easier to determine the effect of varying hue (`h`), saturation (`s`), and lightness (`l`) values than to declaring colors via red, green, and blue channel values.

+HSL is also similar to the HSB (hue, saturation, and brightness), color picker in Photoshop. so it was immediately familiar to many people when first supported.

 The diagram below shows an HSL color cylinder.
 Hue defines the color as an [`<angle>`](/en-US/docs/Web/CSS/angle) on a circular {{glossary("color wheel")}}.
-Saturation is a percentage of how much of the way between being a shade of gray and having the maximum possible amount of the given hue.
+Saturation is a percentage that defines how far the color is along a scale between completely grayscale and having the maximum possible amount of the given hue.
-As the value of lightness increases, the color transitions from the darkest to the lightest possible (from black to white).
+As the value of lightness increases, the color transitions from the darkest to the lightest possible color (from black to white).

 ![HSL color cylinder](640px-hsl_color_solid_cylinder.png)

 Image courtesy of user [SharkD](https://commons.wikimedia.org/wiki/User:SharkD) on [Wikipedia](https://en.wikipedia.org/), distributed under the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.

-The value of the hue (H) component of an HSL (and HWB) color is an angle from red around through yellow, green, cyan, blue, and magenta (ending up back at red again at 360°) that identifies what the base color is.
+The value of the hue (H) component of an HSL (or HWB) color is an angle that starts at 0° as red, then moves through yellow, green, cyan, blue, and magenta, before ending up back at red again at 360°.
 The value can be specified in any {{cssxref("&lt;angle&gt;")}} unit supported by CSS, including degrees (`deg`), radians (`rad`), gradians (`grad`), or turns (`turn`).
-The hue angle defines the hue or shade of color, but doesn't control how vivid or dull, or how light or dark the color is.
+The hue value identifies what the base shade of the color is, but it doesn't control how vivid or dull, or how light or dark the color is.

-The saturation (S) component of the color specifies what percentage of the final color is comprised of the specified hue, with 100% being fully saturated and 0% being a complete lack of color (grey, white, or black).
-The rest is defined by the grey level provided by the lightness (L) component.
+The saturation (S) component of the color specifies the percentage of the final color comprised of the specified hue, with 100% being fully saturated and 0% being a complete lack of color (greyscale).
+The lightness (L) component specifies how light the color is along a sliding scale between completely black (0%) and completely white (100%).
 You can also optionally include an alpha channel, to make the color less than 100% opaque.

 Here are some sample colors in HSL notation: